Planning a trip to Europe and want to make sure you know exactly what to expect? These Europe travel tips will help you prepare!

 If you’re not big on huge time commitments, I can highly recommend my One Line a Day Journal.

-I’ve been keeping mine for almost 3 years now.
-It only takes a couple of minutes each day, and I deeply cherish the memories it has helped me preserve.
+It only takes a couple of minutes each day, and I adore the memories that it has helped me preserve in detail.

 Don’t forget to leave some extra room in your luggage.